Early careers team

-Public law comprises several interlinking practice areas which concern relationships between people and government.
+Public law comprises several interlinking practice areas that concern relationships between people, government and other public bodies.

 Banking & finance

+Sponsored by Milbank LLP.
 Banking and finance involves many financial products, from bank loans to companies to highly structured financing arrangements across multiple jurisdictions.

 Commercial property/real estate

+Sponsored by Mills & Reeve LLP.
 Commercial property lawyers work on a wide range of transactions including offices, retail developments and infrastructure projects.

 Company & commercial

+Sponsored by Gowling WLG (UK) LLP.
 Commercial lawyers focus on trade, from commercial agreements about supply, manufacture and distribution to identifying the best routes to market.

 Competition & EU law

+Sponsored by Ashurst LLP.
 Competition and regulatory work includes merger control, regulatory and court proceedings, issues arising from sector-specific regulation and utility procurement issues.

 Construction & engineering

+Sponsored by Charles Russell Speechlys LLP.
 Contentious construction work involves the resolution of disputes while non-contentious work involves drafting and negotiating contracts and advising on projects.